Last reviewed on 1st September 2023 by Martin Alexander (Mortgage Advisor)

 How do buy to let mortgages work?

-When compared to residential mortgages, buy to let mortgages operate in almost the exact same manner.
-One difference for instance, is the criteria that lenders use in assessing who they’ll lend to and how much.
-This is because the way lenders assess affordability differs between residential and buy to let mortgages.
+When compared to residential mortgages, buy to let mortgages operate in almost the exact same way.
+One difference, for instance, is the criteria that lenders use in assessing who they’ll lend to and how much.
+This is because lenders assess affordability differently between residential and buy to let mortgages.

-Above all the key difference in the actual mortgage product itself is that buy to let mortgages can be arranged on an interest-only basis.
-Residential mortgages are no longer available on interest only and therefore must be taken on a repayment basis.
+Above all, the key difference in the actual mortgage itself is that buy to let mortgages can be arranged on an interest-only basis.
+Residential mortgages are difficult to obtain on interest-only rates and are often taken on a repayment basis instead.

-Buy to let interest-only mortgages are favoured by landlords over buy to let repayment mortgages.
-The reason being is that interest-only mortgages tend to have lower monthly payments resulting in higher monthly profits.
-This is because you’re only repaying the interest back to the lender and not the actual mortgage loan.
+Buy to let interest-only mortgages are typically preferred by landlords over repayment mortgages.
+The reason is that interest-only mortgages tend to be cheaper each month.
+This means more profits for landlords, as you’re only repaying the interest to the lender and not the loan itself.

 How much does a buy to let mortgage cost?

 Buy to let mortgages are often available with higher setup fees when compared to residential mortgages.
-It’s important to check the cost of the product for the overall term and if there are any survey fees or arrangement fees in addition to your mortgage.
+It’s important to check the cost of the mortgage across the overall term.
+Deals that involve survey fees or arrangement fees in addition to your mortgage can soon add up.

-Buy to let property is an investment so paying attention to numbers is key in making your venture a success.
-As products and rates are always changing, there isn’t one set cost for a buy to let mortgage, however our expert mortgage advisors are always on hand to discuss your options.
-You can also take a look at our current best buy deals on our buy to let mortgages which are updated along with the market.
+Buy to let property is an investment so paying attention to the figures is crucial in making your venture a success.
+As products and rates are always changing, there isn’t one set cost for a buy to let mortgage.

 How much deposit will I need for a buy to let?